com-480-data-visualization/project-2024-group-era/README.md

 **Originality**

-Our approach revolutionizes the way conservation-challenged animal data is presented by shifting from the traditional, static encyclopedic format to an engaging, dynamic user experience.
-We introduce a 3D navigable globe that embeds animal profiles, allowing users to explore species by region with simple gestures.
-This immersive interface is a departure from the norm,  inviting users to engage deeply with the content.
-Additionally, we innovate by integrating gamification or/and machine learning predictions through features like the EcoSurvival game or/and ML EcoForecast.
+Our approach changes the way conservation-challenged animal data is presented by shifting from the traditional, static encyclopedic format to an engaging, dynamic user experience.
+We introduce a 3D navigable globe that embeds animal profiles, allowing users to explore species by region, inviting users to engage deeply with the content.
+Additionally, we innovate by integrating gamification through features like the EcoSurvival game.
 These elements are designed not just for engagement but to spur users into conservation actions, a significant leap beyond the informational offerings of most sites.
-In conclusion, Our originality lies in these interactive and educational enhancements, drawing on diverse inspirations to make environmental awareness both informative and enjoyable.
+Our originality lies in these interactive and educational enhancements, drawing on diverse inspirations to make environmental awareness both informative and enjoyable.

 **Source of Inspiration**